-“Shaken, not stirred.”
-These familiar words launched the Martini into a new strata of fame, and yet almost killed the drink at the same time.
-Here’s the deal: James Bond was a nincompoop.
-The reason that vermouth-based drinks are never meant to be shaken is simple – vermouth gets big, ugly bubbles in it when shaken.
+The reason that vermouth-based drinks are rarely made in a shaker is simple – vermouth gets big, ugly, soapy-looking bubbles in it when shaken.
 To add insult to injury, shaking a Martini causes too much ice to melt in it, throwing off the delicate balance of ingredients.

-Stir with ice (or shake, if you’re a goddamn savage) and strain into a chilled cocktail glass.
+Stir with ice and strain into a chilled cocktail glass.
 Garnish with an olive or a lemon twist.

 The Cocktail Party app puts this drink – and hundreds more – in your pocket, and tells you what you can make from the ingredients you have at home.
 It's the best $3.99 you'll ever spend on a drink.